 The outline of this part of the appendix is as follows.
 Section 1.2 and 1.3 describe the factor regression framework and the data, respectively.
 Section 1.4 presents results for the equity and fixed-income portfolios separately and on an aggregated fund level.
-Moreover, the section provides results for the investments strategies undertaken by Norges Bank Investment Management.
+Moreover, the section provides results for the investments strategies undertaken by the fund.
 Finally, Section 1.5 provides summary statistics for the factor return series.